-The actual weight of the 25mm tires in this review (one is actually labeled 26mm) range from 233 to 267 grams and average 253 grams.
+The actual weight of the 25mm tires in this review (one is actually labeled 26mm) ranges from 233 to 267 grams and averages 253 grams.
 Add to that average another 30 grams for an ounce (30ml) of sealant and another 7 grams for the tubeless valve.
 That adds up to 290 grams.

 As a reference, a top everyday clincher tire like the 25mm Continental Grand Prix 5000 weighs 220 grams.
 With a good butyl tube like the Continental Race 28 Light, add about 75 grams.
 Total 295 grams.
 No diff.